Coins of the pound sterling: Legal tender status of commemorative coins

 The prolific issuance since 2013 of silver commemorative £20, £50 and £100 coins at face value has led to attempts to spend or deposit these coins, prompting the Royal Mint to clarify the legal tender status of these silver coins as well as the cupronickel £5 coin.
 Legal tender has a very narrow legal meaning, related to paying into a court to satisfy a debt, and nobody is obliged to accept any particular form of payment (whether legal tender or not), including commemorative coins.
 Royal Mint guidelines advise that, although these coins were approved as legal tender, they are considered limited edition collectables not intended for general circulation.

 Maundy money

 Maundy money is a ceremonial coinage traditionally given to the poor, and nowadays awarded annually to deserving senior citizens.
 There are Maundy coins in denominations of one, two, three and four pence.
 They bear dates from 1822 to the present and are minted in very small quantities.
 Though they are legal tender in the UK, they are rarely or never encountered in circulation.
 The pre-decimal Maundy pieces have the same legal tender status and value as post-decimal ones, and effectively increased in face value by 140% upon decimalisation.
 Their numismatic value is much greater.

-Maundy coins still bear the original portrait of the Queen as used in the circulating coins of the first years of her reign.